Anxiety is an uncomfortable feeling of fear or stress.

 You could help them to trace the emotion to where it began.
 This might help to reduce the overwhelming nature of their feelings.

-Problem solving doesn't mean you should solve the problem for them.
+Problem solving does not mean you should solve the problem for them.
 Instead, help them break down the problem into smaller pieces.

 Help them find possible solutions.
-Let them weigh up which one they should try.
+Let them think about which one they should try.

 Encourage them by reminding them of previous times when they've dealt well with problems.